Updated 2026 Regulations Australia Sydney Melbourne

 What is the NSW STRA Registry?

 The Short-term Rental Accommodation (STRA) Registry is a mandatory registration system administered by the NSW Government through the NSW Planning Portal.
 Since November 2021, all properties used for short-term rental accommodation (under 3 consecutive months) in NSW must be registered.
 Hosts receive a unique STRA Property ID that must be displayed on all listings.
-Operating without registration is an offence with fines up to $220,000 for corporations and $110,000 for individuals.
+Operating without registration carries fines up to $1,100.
+Serious Code of Conduct breaches can result in fines up to $220,000 for individuals and $1.1M for corporations, plus placement on the five-year Exclusion Register.

 NSW was the first Australian state to implement a comprehensive statewide registration system.
 The registry captures property details, host information, booking platform IDs, and is used to enforce the 180-day cap in Greater Sydney.